oneeve8/kobble-data/content/videonarrativehowto.md

 Drag items and links from the web to Kobble,
 Stream an archived book in Kobble,

 Finally,
-You will also learn some basics of how to use Markdown,
+You will also learn some basics on how to use Markdown,
 And how to create Presentation slides.